-Cost and disruption are key barriers to heat pump rollout
+Cost and disruption are key barriers to heat pump rollout20th December 2022

 UK: There is no UK property type that is unsuitable for a heat pump, but innovation will be required to overcome the challenges to adoption, a new report states.

 This is the main finding from a new demonstration project funded by the Department for Business, Energy and Industrial Strategy (BEIS) to understand the technical and practical feasibility, and constraints of a mass roll out of heat pumps into British homes.